m-lamonaca/programming-notes/iOS/ContentView.md

 ### HStack, VStack, ZStack

-Used to organize elements without dealing with constraints or forcing the visualization on devices wih differents screen sizes.
+Used to organize elements without dealing with constraints or forcing the visualization on devices wih different screen sizes.

 ```swift
 struct ContentView: View {